 In this webinar sponsored by DMT, Aaron Stupica and Keshari Thakali discuss fundamentals and unique preclinical applications of advanced tissue organ bath systems.
-Specifically, Aaron Stupica, Scientific Product Specialist at DMT will provide an overview of operating procedure, review best practices and discuss how this technology can be used to study various smooth and striated muscle samples in vitro such as aortic rings, heart tissue and gastro-intestinal tissue preparations.
+Specifically, Aaron Stupica, Scientific Product Specialist at DMT provides an overview of operating procedure, reviews best practices and discusses how this technology can be used to study various smooth and striated muscle samples in vitro such as aortic rings, heart tissue and gastrointestinal tissue preparations.

-Following, Dr. Keshari Thakali of the University of Arkansas for Medical Sciences will discuss her current research using organ bath systems to study the impact of maternal obesity on perivascular adipose tissue in offspring.
-She will also discuss the role of adipose tissue surrounding arteries, how it can regulate arterial function, and how maternal obesity may program vascular function.
+Following, Dr. Keshari Thakali of the University of Arkansas for Medical Sciences presents her current research using organ bath systems to study the impact of maternal obesity on perivascular adipose tissue in offspring.
+She also discusses the role of adipose tissue surrounding arteries, how it can regulate arterial function, and how maternal obesity may program vascular function.